fyntech/fyntech/README.md

 This is a collaboration between members of [PROSA](http://prosa.dk) and the tech enthusiasts on Fyn, Denmark.

 ## Adding an Event
-There are currently two ways to create events on the site:
-1. If your group is on [MeetUp](http://meetup.com), you can add your group to the array `meetup_groups` in the `_config.yml` file, we fetch MeetUp events once every 24 hours.
-2. Generate an event file as described below.

 To generate a new event, create a new file in the _events directory.
 Name the event file with the date and then the event name, format: y-m-d-title.md